authrocket/authrocket-ruby/README.md

 #### Logins

 The Rails integration handles logins on any path by detecting the presence of `?token=...`.
-It will process the login and then immediately redirect back to the same path without `?token=`; this helps prevent browsers and bookmarks from accidentally saving or caching the login token.
+It will process the login and then immediately redirect back to the same path without `?token=`.
+This helps prevent browsers and bookmarks from accidentally saving or caching the login token.

 Likewise, the built-in handler for `before_action :require_login` will automatically redirect to LoginRocket when the user is not currently logged in. `?redirect_uri=<current_path>` will be automatically included so that the user returns to the same place post-login.
 You can override this behavior by replacing `before_login`.